stupakzm/Tesseract-Console/README.md

  # Download Tesseract data files:

-Download the English language data files from the [Tesseract data repository](https://github.com/tesseract-ocr/tessdata_best).
+Download the data files from the [Tesseract data repository](https://github.com/tesseract-ocr/tessdata_best).

 Place the tessdata_best-main folder in the project's directory.